 |OTHER TIERS: 0.01% → $1mm+ | 0.75% → $250k - $1mm|

-As the internet division of Massachusetts' Northern Bank, Northern Bank Direct offers it services and product line nationwide online only.
+As the internet division of Massachusetts' Northern Bank, Northern Bank Direct offers it services and product line on a nationwide basis.

-Opening a Money Market Account must be done using NBD’s online application.
+Opening any type of account, including a CD, must be done using NBD’s online application.
 In addition to the usual personal information, the account number, routing number, and name of the financial institution being used to transfer funds for the initial deposit are required.

-When compared to the Money Market Accounts tracked by DepositAccounts.com that are nationally available, Northern Bank Direct's Money Market Account APY currently ranks first, regardless of deposit requirements.
+When compared to the 201 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationwide, Northern Bank Direct's 36-month CD APY currently ranks second.